Belize Defence Force Air Wing: From 1983 to 2010

-From 2010 to modern time
+From 2010 to present

 The Belize Defence Force Air Wing is responsible for recovering and storing captured aircraft such as drug planes and helicopters.
 One such incident occurred in 2015 when a helicopter was reported circling near the border with Mexico in Orange Walk.
 It was discovered abandoned at around 3:00 pm.
 The helicopter was a Bell 407 with the registration N607AZ.
 While it was suspected to be used for drug transportation, no evidence of drugs was found inside.
 The registration number was unmatched upon searching for it, so it was theorized that it was a fake registration to mislead authorities.
 If nobody came to claim it, the aircraft would be put into service with the Air Wing.
 As stated by Brig.
 Gen. David Jones of the Defence Force, it was unlikely to be claimed.
 However, no information is available to confirm this.

 Through late 2015 and early 2016, two UH-1H helicopters were donated and delivered to the Air Wing from Taiwan, which use registration BDF-11 and BDF-12.

 Wednesday, October 28, 2015.
 BMG: The mysterious Piper Seneca I PA34-200T with registration number N32812 today lies at the Belize Defense Force (BDF) Air Wing Compound at Price Barracks in Ladyville after spending the night at the Belize Municipal Airstrip, heavily guarded by members of the BDF and the Gang Suppression Unit (GSU).
 According to the FAA Aircraft Registry, the plane is owned by James Stallings of Irvine, California.
 However up to the time of publishing this article, no one has come forward to claim the aircraft.
 On June 12, 2021 during a conversation with the news channel new5 live, the commander of the BDF Air Wing mentioned, now have 7 pilots and a team of support and technicians in the air force.
 The New5 live news channel showed the Piper Seneca PA34-200T standing in the hangar, with BDF07 marking and color.